cf12/umd-cmsc414-cryptography/README.md

    `task3.out`

-For this session, you know that the target sent a money transfer request to your account for $10, and requested payments from at least one other account.
+For this session, you know that the target sent a money transfer to your account for $10.
 No other requests involving your account are in this session.
+In addition, the target requested payments (invoices) from at least one other account.

 Your executable should produce a file `task3.out` containing the input ciphertext with the modified message.
-That is, `task3.out` should contain the same messages as the input, but with the amount changed in the payment to your account.
+That is, `task3.out` should contain the same messages as the input, but with the amount changed in the payment to your account, so the target is sending you a different amount of money.

 As before, the input ciphertext stream will be provided as the only command-line argument to your executable, and will be in the same